How to calculate cost per mile as an owner-operator truck driver

 Part of being an owner-operator and running a successful business is knowing how to calculate cost per mile.

-Step 1: Determine your fixed costs.
+1. Determine your fixed costs.

 See below for an example of what a fixed costs column could look like: